sagieramos/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that draws a straight line in the terminal.
 7. I feel like I am diagonally parked in a parallel universe Write a function that draws a diagonal line on the terminal.
+8. You are so much sunshine in every square inch
+Write a function that prints a square, followed by a new line.